vero-nika-2828/yasmin-jas-photography/README.md

 * Repeats across all three pages for consistency and easy navigation
 * Logo is centered in the middle
-* Social media links where more content and photo examples are available is centerd in the middle under the logo
+* Social media links, where more content and photo examples are available, is centerd in the middle under the logo
 * Social media links open in a new tab
 * Social media links get bigger when hovered over for easier navigation
 * Link description added for accessibility and SEO